On the Simulation of Conical Intersections in Water and Methanimine Molecules Via Variational Quantum Algorithms: Acknowledgments

 \section{Acknowledgments}

-We express our deepest gratitude to the Algerian Ministry of Higher Education and Scientific Research (MESRS) and the General Directorate for Scientific Research and Technological Development (DGRSDT) for their financial support.
 This document has been produced with the financial assistance of the European Union (Grant no. DCI-PANAF/2020/420-028), through the African Research Initiative for Scientific Excellence (ARISE), pilot programme.
 ARISE is implemented by the African Academy of Sciences with support from the European Commission and the African Union Commission.
 The contents of this document are the sole responsibility of the author(s) and can under no circumstances be regarded as reflecting the position of the European Union, the African Academy of Sciences, and the African Union Commission.
+We are grateful to Dr. Mohamed Taha Rouabah for acquiring funding through the ARISE pilot programme grant, problem conceptualization, his management and administrative work that made this work possible, and for his validation of the manuscript.
+We express our deepest gratitude to the Algerian Ministry of Higher Education and Scientific Research (MESRS) and the General Directorate for Scientific Research and Technological Development (DGRSDT) for their financial support.
 We are also indebted to Professor Nadir Belaloui for his insightful discussions throughout this work.